SurveyResearch/srgraphics/README.md

 ### Math

-These systems usually have powerful graphics subsystems.
+These systems usually have powerful graphics subsystems with support for drawing plots.

 #### Commercial
 Magma, Maple, Mathematica and Matlab.